CardSorting/DreamBeeSQL/changelog/strategy-mission/02-IMPLEMENTATION-GUIDE.md

 ## What You're Building

-**NOORMME** = Batteries-included framework for Next.js with zero-config SQLite, auth, admin, and RBAC.
+**NOORMME** = Batteries-included framework for Next.js with zero-config SQLite, auth, admin, RBAC, and background jobs.

 ```bash
 # One command creates a fully-featured app